 Another, complementary idea is to use multiple projects, one per feature or section of a website.

-For example, in our own myBalsamiq site, we have projects that have to do with Mockups editor (in red) and other projects related to myBalsamiq (in green).
+For example, in our own myBalsamiq site, we have projects that have to do with our wireframing editor (in red) and other projects related to myBalsamiq (in green).

 Using a consistent book design and naming scheme makes projects easy to find.